 Noah Jaffe

-PhD researcher, musicologist, and hardware/software engineer in Amsterdam.
+Researcher, musicologist, and hardware/software engineer in Amsterdam.

 noah-jaffe-portrait.jpeg

+I am a PhD researcher and engineer building PHOTON, a non-invasive optical sensing platform for historical keyboard instruments.
 I am part of the Music Cognition Group, within the Institute for Logic, Language and Computation at the University of Amsterdam.
+Within music information retrieval and audio, my work includes source separation, hyperinstruments, and perceptual evaluation of machine learning models.

 Selected Publications